 As well as night markets, ‘creative parks’ are renowned in Taiwan, although visitors to the country might know less about them.
 Creative parks are essentially arts centres, where you’ll find exhibitions, shops and performances.
 Songshan Cultural and Creative Park is one of the biggest and a great place to spend a day.
 It’s been established on the site of what was once a tobacco factory and consists of warehouses, a design museum, a library, a creative forum, a restaurant and various shops.

 You can take your time exploring the exhibits and shops, which are innovative and varied.
 It’s got lots of pop-up cafes so you can also grab a coffee or an ice-cream and watch the hip locals go by.
 There is a huge range of products, from furniture and stationery to clothes and art.
+You’ll want to spend hours and hours here – and you should.
+This place is so captivating it went on to become one of my Shutterstock top earners!

 This high-rise hotel boasts incredible views of the city, whether it’s Taipei 101, the cityscape or the river.
 This is the dream place to stay in Songshan.
 The sleek, minimal rooms are decorated in white, all the better to draw attention to the glorious views.
 This also means that they are calm oases to relax in at the end of a busy day in the city.